AUTISM AND ADHD ASSESSMENTS AT CONNECTIONS WA

 Steps of the assessment process

-Parents may request further follow-up meetings with the Senior Psychologist.
-This is based upon an hourly rate of $300.
+6. Request for Additional Consultation You may request further follow-up meetings with the Assessment Psychologist.
+This is based upon an hourly rate.

 Preparing the young person for the assessment